bricelam/bricelam.github.io/_posts/2014-12-16-ef7-migrations-designtime.md

 ---
 layout: post
-title: 'EF7 Migrations: Design-time'
+title: 'EF Core Migrations: Design-time'
 tags: entity-framework
 ---

-In previous posts, I've talked the [new ASP.NET commands][1] and the [enhanced NuGet commands][2] in Entity Framework 7.
+In previous posts, I've talked the [new .NET Core CLI commands][1] and the [enhanced NuGet commands][2] in Entity Framework Core.
 This post dives into some of the changes we've made to enhance the design-time experience of Migrations.

 Enabling Migrations
 ===================